Tak Sun Secondary School

 Tak Sun is founded on Catholic Christian values, incorporates the involvement of parents in the education of their children and encourages their own personal growth as parents.

 History

 In March 2006, the school invited a comprehensive review of its activities by the Faculty of Education of the University of Hong Kong.
-The resulting report was generally positive, but identified deficiencies in academic rigour that required addressing.
+The resulting report was generally positive, but it identified deficiencies in academic rigour that required addressing.

 School facilities

-The school has a multimedia learning center, student activity center, a comprehensive learning center, language rooms, auditorium, laboratories, computer rooms, a library, a fitness room, football court, handball court, basketball court, badminton courts, athletics track and a small church.
+The school has a multimedia learning center, student activity center, a comprehensive learning center, language rooms, auditorium, laboratories, computer rooms, a library, a fitness room, football court, handball court, basketball court, an art room,badminton courts, athletics track and a small chapel.